yatish27/cody/CONTRIBUTING.md

 ### Submitting Pull Requests

 1. Fork the repository
 2. Checkout a new branch
 3. Make your changes
 4. Write tests
 5. Push your branch to your fork
 6. Open a Pull Request

-Pull Requests are checked for style by RuboCop (for Ruby code) and by ESLint (for Javascript code).
-You can find the configuration files for these tools in the repository, and you are encouraged to run them locally before submitting to fix potential problems beforehand.
-We generally won't accept code that raises any lint warnings.
+For Ruby code, we use [RuboCop](https://rubocop.readthedocs.io/en/latest/integration_with_other_tools/) to check style and other details.
+Please run RuboCop on your code before submitting Pull Requests.
+RuboCop also runs on every PR to report any warnings found.

-For Javscript code, in addition to ESLint, you are encouraged to use Prettier to auto-format your code.
-This helps keep the style consistent in Javascript with minimal friction.
+For Javscript code, in addition to [ESLint](https://eslint.org/docs/user-guide/integrations), we also use [Prettier](https://prettier.io/docs/en/editors.html) to format code.
+ESLint runs on Pull Requests to report problems.

+We generally will not accept PRs from contributors with any lint problems, so please run the linters yourself!